Dedualizing complexes and MGM duality: Introduction

 A brief summary of the definitions of exotic derived categories used in the main body of the paper is included in Appendix~\ref{exotic-derived}.
 A formalism of derived functors needed for the constructions of the last two sections is developed in Appendix~\ref{derived-finite-homol-dim}.
-Finiteness conditions on comodules and contramodules over coalgebras over fields relevant for the purposes of Section~\ref{dedualizing-bicomodules} are considered in Appendix~\ref{coalgebra-finiteness}.

 For a general discussion of the abelian categories of contramodules, we refer to the survey paper~\cite{Prev}.
 In the role of an introduction to the coderived, contraderived and absolute derived categories the reader can use~\cite[Sections~0.2 and~2.1]{Psemi} or, better yet, \cite[Sections~3\+-5]{Pkoszul}; for more advanced results, one can look into~\cite[Sections~1.3\+-1.6]{EP} or~\cite[Appendix~A]{Pcosh}.
 An overview exposition on the derived comodule-contramodule correspondence phenomenon can be found in the presentation~\cite{Psli}.